 Solution development is an inherently uncertain process.
-If it weren’t, then the solutions would already exist and there would be no room for the next generation of innovations.
-This inherent uncertainty conflicts with the business need to manage investment, track progress, and have sufficient certainty of future outcomes to be able to plan and commit to a reasonable course of action.
-Solution development lives at the intersection; it is its own conundrum—the conflict of uncertainty of outcomes and the needed certainty of the business.
-Perhaps that is why it’s so fun.
+If it weren’t, the solutions would already exist, and there would be no room for the next generation of innovations.
+This risk conflicts with the need for businesses to manage investments, track progress, and have sufficient confidence in future outcomes to plan and commit to a reasonable course of action.

-The Lean systems builder operates in the safety zone where sufficient uncertainty provides the freedom for innovation, while sufficient certainty allows the business to operate.
-The primary means to achieve this is to maintain true knowledge of the current state.
-Cadence, synchronization, and cross-domain planning help provide this.
+Lean-Agile teams function in the ‘safety zone,’ where sufficient uncertainty actually provides the freedom for innovation, while sufficient confidence allows the business to operate.
+The primary means to achieve this balance is to maintain true knowledge of the current state.
+Cadence, synchronization, and cross-domain planning delivers this information.

 Cadence provides a rhythmic pattern, the dependable heartbeat of the process.
-Cadence makes routine that which can be routine, so the intellectual capacity of the system builders can be devoted to managing the variable parameters.
-Cadence transforms unpredictable events into predictable ones, and has many additional benefits:
+It makes routine that which can be routine, so the intellectual capacity of knowledge workers can be devoted to managing the variables.
+By transforming unpredictable events into expected events, Cadence offers many additional benefits:

-- Makes waiting times predictable; if the work you are waiting on isn’t in this timebox, it can likely be in the next
+- Wait times become predictable.
+If the work you’re waiting for isn’t in this Program Increment (PI) timebox, it likely can be in the next one.

-- Provides a forcing function and lowers the transaction costs of key events, including planning, integration, demonstrations, feedback, and retrospectives
+- The resulting forcing function lowers the transaction costs of key events, including planning, integration, demonstrations, feedback, and retrospectives

-Synchronization causes multiple perspectives to be understood, resolved and integrated at the same time.
-Synchronization is used to:
+Synchronization allows multiple perspectives to be understood, resolved, and integrated at the same time.
+As a result, it:

-- Pull the disparate assets of a system together to assess solution-level viability
+- Pulls the different assets of a system together to assess solution viability

-- Align the development teams and business to a common mission
+- Aligns the development teams and business to a common mission

-- Integrate the customers into the development process
+- Integrates the customers into the development process

-Taken together, cadence and synchronization—and most importantly, the associated activities—help the systems builder operate reliably within the uncertainty safety zone.
+Taken together, cadence and synchronization—and most importantly, the associated activities—help teams proceed confidently despite the risks described above.

 Synchronize with cross-domain planning

-Realign all stakeholders to a common technical and business vision.
-Based on the current state, business and technology leaders reset the mission, with minimum possible constraints (Principles 8 & 9).
-This aligns all stakeholders to a common vision, both near- and longer-term.
+- Realigns all stakeholders to a common technical and business vision.
+Based on the current state, business and technology leaders reset the mission, with the minimum number of constraints (Principles 8 & 9).
+This aligns all stakeholders to a common vision, both near- and long-term.

-Plan and commit to the next program increment.
-Based on new knowledge, the teams plan for what can be accomplished in the upcoming time-box.
-The distribution of planning and control empowers teams to create the best possible plans to achieve the best possible solution within the given constraints.
+- Plans and commits teams to the next Program Increment.
+Based on the new knowledge, the teams plan what they can accomplish in the upcoming timebox.
+Sharing the planning and control empowers teams to create the best possible plans to achieve the best possible solution within the given constraints.

-The development of large-scale systems is fundamentally a social activity and this planning event provides a continuous opportunity to build and improve the social network.
+Developing large-scale systems is fundamentally a social activity, and this planning event provides a continuous opportunity to build and improve the social network.

-There is no cure for the inherent uncertainty of solution development.
+There’s no cure for the inherent uncertainty of solution development.
 If there were, it would surely be worse than the disease.
-However, applying cadence and synchronization, and periodic cross-domain planning, provides Lean systems builders with the tools they need to operate in the safety zone.
+However, applying cadence and synchronization, and periodic cross-domain planning, provides the tools needed to operate in the ‘safety zone.’